 - Keeping your personally owned private septic system properly maintained to reduce leaching to VEHOA's water source.
 Do not flush unused medications. - Picking up your pet's litter/waste.
-Dispose of pet waste properly. - Eliminating excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Disposing of chemicals properly take unused medications to take-back locations take used motor oil and antifreeze to a waste disposal centers. - Volunteering to join the community efforts to stop Alaska Department of Transportation (DOT) from building a highway run-off and storm-water run-off basin next to VEHOA's Well Protection Zone that could contaminate VEHOA's Public Water System groundwater wells. - Organizing a drain protection project for our community.
-Remind folks "Dump No Waste Protect Your Water." - Producing and distributing an informational flyer for households to remind residents that storm-water and all other local drainages dump directly into our local water source.
+Dispose of pet waste properly. - Eliminating excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Disposing of chemicals properly take unused medications to take-back locations take used motor oil and antifreeze to a waste disposal centers. - Volunteering to join the community efforts to stop Alaska Department of Transportation (DOT) from building a highway run-off and storm-water run-off basin next to VEHOA's Well Protection Zone that could contaminate VEHOA Public Water System's groundwater wells. - Organizing a drain protection project for Victoria Estates.
+Remind folks "Dump No Waste Protect Your Water." - Producing and distributing an informational flyer for households to remind residents that storm-water and all other local drainages dump directly into our local water source. - Do your part to help VEPWS by participating in data collection efforts required by EPA and ADEC.